A decadent pie that highlights my favorite fruit and is perfect for the holidays. Enjoy.

 1. In a saucepan, melt remaining butter, add remaining honey, and cook remaining brown sugar on medium-low heat for five minutes.

 2. Slowly stir in 1/4 cup of heavy cream, sweetened condensed milk, and remaining salt, add remaining vanilla, and whisk until it thickens further.

 3. Turn off the heat, and let cool.

 For the sweetened whipped cream:

-1. With an electric mixer on high, whip remaining heavy cream and Confectioners’ sugar until stiff peaks form, and set aside.
+1. In the bowl of an electric mixer, whip remaining heavy cream and Confectioners’ sugar until stiff peaks form, and set aside.